urol-e5/timeseries/README.md

 # Contact

-If you have any questions, contact Ariana Huffmyer at ashuffmyer (at) uri.edu.
+If you have any questions, contact Ariana Huffmyer at ashuffmyer (at) gmail (dot) com.